alex23lemm/labcase-dashboard/README.md

 # LabCase Dashboard

-LabCase Dashboard is a web application which visualizes business relevant data from the LabCase database.
+LabCase Dashboard is a web application which visualizes business relevant data from the underlying Planio database.
 LabCase Dashboard consists of two parts:
-* A separate R script for loading and processing the data (needs to be set up as a Cron Job (Linux) or a Task (Windows))
+* A separate R script for loading and processing the data.
+Moreover the script creates a HTML report based on the processed data.
+(The script needs to be set up as a Cron Job (Linux) or a Task (Windows))
-* A Shiny application visualizing the processed data (can run in a separate process locally or on Shiny server)
+* A Shiny application visualizing the processed data and an option to download the report (Can run in a separate process locally or on Shiny server)

 ## Installation